Awards and Recognition

 Medal Presentation Ceremony

 Medal presentation ceremony are held annually in Jakarta.
-This ceremony is held in November to publically acknowledge, encourage and reward students’ academic achievements.
-Medals are presented to students in each year level in the core areas of Computer Skills, English, Mathematics, Science, and Writing.
+This ceremony is held in November/ December to publically acknowledge, encourage and reward students’ academic achievements.
+Medals are presented to students in each year level in the core areas of Digital Technologies, English, Mathematics, Science, and Writing.
 Photographs of the medal winners will be available 1 – 3 weeks after each medal presentation ceremony.